timescale/docs/_partials/_add-data-nyctaxis.md

     of the path to the `nyc_data_rides.csv` file.

-1. At the psql prompt, copy the data from the `nyc_data_rides.csv` file into your hypertable.
+1. At the psql prompt, copy the data from the `nyc_data_rides.csv` file into your $HYPERTABLE.
 Make sure you point to the correct path, if it is not in your current working directory:

     ```sql